GeorgeDavila/business_demos/README.md

 Does tend to plagiarise to varying degrees, the beef emissions writing was plagiarised 6% and the lithium battery oneg was 33% plagiarised, according to plagiarismdetector.net.
 This is actually all well and good.
 As I mentioned, this architecture was originally designed for academic and technical writing.
 We DO NOT want it to get artistic and interpretive with hard data and technical terms, a mantra that largely carries over to business reporting.

+Also tends to trail off-topic towards the end of the writings.
+The last sentence of the Beef Emissions example starts to get into obesity.
+It does discuss something about a link between emissions and obesity in the preceding sentences, which is likely why it sees obesity as a natural progression of the writing.
+This kind of tangential writing can be tampered with some more rule-based methods were this to ever be packaged into a product.
+Again, this is just the neural architecture at work here, no such rule-based methods applied.

 # AI for Phishing Detection
 See complete implementation in the image below